Lightning-AI/pytorch-lightning/docs/source/test_set.rst

 Test additional data loaders
 ----------------------------
-You can still run inference on a test set even if the `test_dataloader` method hasn't been defined within your LightningModule instance.
+You can still run inference on a test set even if the `test_dataloaders` method hasn't been defined within your :class:`~pytorch_lightning.core.LightningModule` instance.
 This would be the case when your test data is not available at the time your model was declared.

 .. code-block:: python